srish/gerrit-newcomer-bot/README.md

 Gerrit newcomer bot for Wikimedia Foundation’s Gerrit

 It attempts at helping DevRel’s in two ways: a) provides a solution to welcome newcomers and b) a process to query newcomer patches.
-It typically does two things:
-* Adds a reviewer ("first-time-contributor") to a patch submitted by a first time contributor and uploads a welcome message in a comment
-* Add contributors with five patches submitted only to a group called "NEWCOMERS".
+It typically does two things: a) adds a reviewer ("first-time-contributor") to a patch submitted by a first time contributor and uploads a welcome message in a comment b) add contributors with five patches submitted only to a group called "NEWCOMERS".
 Then to query patches in Gerrit, you could type in the search term to fetch:
 * First time contributors: `reviewer:First-time-contributor`
 * New contributors with five patches in total: `ownerin:NEWCOMERS`